 Some nights I’m just to wound for sound to even think about sleeping even though I know I have to get up early the next morning.
 I lay in bed, toss and turn, and my brain is going a thousand miles an hour.
 After months of doing this, I decided to try some melatonin.

-If you don’t already know what melatonin is, it is a chemical in your body that pretty much tells your body that it is time to go to sleep once it starts getting dark.
+If you don’t already know what melatonin is, it’s a chemical in your body that tells your body that it is time to go to sleep once it starts getting dark.
 Once I started taking it on a nightly basis, I came to the conclusion that my body just wasn’t producing enough melatonin to make me fall asleep.